 - Pershing LLC

 - Wedbush Securities Inc.

 Some of the names on the list are rather well-known and familiar to most people.
-It’s also worth noting that the clearing houses are protected by SIPC, so it means that you, the investor, have some protection as well.
+It's also worth noting that the clearinghouses are protected by the Securities Investor Protection Corporation (SIPC), so it means that you, the investor, have some protection as well.

 You don't necessarily want to base your decision about a broker entirely on the clearing firm used.
 It can provide you with some insight into what to expect from that broker.

 Here are some of the clearing firms used by some of the major brokers: